isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-04-01-post-a-moving-journey-film-archiving-and-curatorship.md

 Developing a set of acquisition, selection and preservation policies was imperative.
 These policies were drafted using reference points from the International Federation of Film Archives (FIAF) <i>Code of Ethics</i>; Ray Edmondson’s <i>Audiovisual Archiving: Philosophy and Principles</i> (Paris, UNESCO, 2004); and The UNESCO Recommendation on the Preservation of Moving Images (1985).
 It would be beyond the scope of this article to delve into a discussion on the principles and philosophies of film archiving.
 However, I will articulate some of the main points underlying the AFA’s preservation policies.

 While its name dictates Asia as its collection ambit, the AFA has focused its preservation efforts in the last nine years on the geographical region of Southeast Asia.
-As mentioned earlier, until recently, Southeast Asia had very few dedicated film archives with the means and the budgets to archive the numerous films produced in the region.
+As mentioned earlier, until recently, Southeast Asia had very few dedicated film archives with the means and budgets to archive the numerous films produced in the region.
 Nevertheless, concentrating on Southeast Asia did not limit the films that the AFA acquired for its collection – it currently archives titles from wider Asia, such as China, Korea, Japan, Taiwan, India and Iran.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-11-issue-1/movingjourney/Cleopatra_Wong_re.jpg">
-They Call Her...
-Cleopatra Wong was released in 1978, and starred Marrie Lee as an Interpol agent.
+<i>They Call Her...
+Cleopatra Wong</i> was released in 1978, and starred Marrie Lee as an Interpol agent.
 This poster is part of the AFA's holdings. © Cleopatra Wong International Pte Ltd.
 </div>

 Although archives are generally associated with the antiquated, the AFA’s collection is relatively young by archival standards, with 70 percent of its films dating back to an average of 25 years.
 The main reason is because the AFA makes a conscious effort to acquire the works of living filmmakers.
 The selection criteria are determined by a list of priorities, taking into account the condition of the films’ formats and the “Asian-ness” and significance of the films on the cultural landscapes of both its country of origin and internationally.
 In addition, films that are independently produced and are not preserved in the home country of the filmmaker or by any other archive, receive particular attention.
 These guidelines are detailed on the AFA’s website and the mechanics of how films can be submitted for assessment and preservation are elaborated in the website’s Frequently Asked Questions (FAQ) section.[^10]